 The outgoing email feature allows you to configure templates and notifications based on events along with configure the types of responses.

 Instead of using the default Jira Service Desk templates, we can define our own custom email templates by using HTML, CSS and inserting custom field data into the emails.
-This allows users to create custom-made email templates that can include aspects such as the company’s color scheme and logo.
+This allows users to create custom-made email templates that can include elements such as the company’s color scheme and logo.

 Customize your Jira Service Desk with advanced automation